 Like what’s under a pie crust, there is more going on underneath all of us than meets the eye.
 This is why pie is so important to me.
 Making pie and sharing it has uncovered connections and relationships that would have never been possible otherwise.
 This also includes going a step further and sharing Pie Eyed with my friend, Christie.
 I hope that in the years ahead, together we can bring you different perspectives, new recipes and demonstrate the importance of sharing the things we love with strangers and friends alike.

-I’ve cultivated quite a reputation for being pie crazy over these past eight years and I can’t think of a better fit.
+I’ve cultivated quite a reputation for being pie crazy over the years and I can’t think of a better fit.
 Welcome this slice of my life and I invite you to stay a while and enjoy the pie!